elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-octet-rule-and-its-significance-in-chemical-stability.md

 url: /learn/chemistry/questions/explain-the-octet-rule-and-its-significance-in-chemical-stability
 score: -1.0
 related_article1:
-    id: 166807
+    id: 166801
-    title: Describe the process of ionic bond formation between sodium and chlorine.
+    title: >-
+        What is the significance of the atomic number in the periodic table?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-process-of-ionic-bond-formation-between-sodium-and-chlorine
+    url: /learn/chemistry/questions/what-is-the-significance-of-the-atomic-number-in-the-periodic-table
 related_article2:
-    id: 166806
+    id: 166811
-    title: How are ions formed in the context of ionic bonding?
+    title: >-
+        What are some common uses of sodium chloride?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-are-ions-formed-in-the-context-of-ionic-bonding
+    url: /learn/chemistry/questions/what-are-some-common-uses-of-sodium-chloride
 related_article3:
-    id: 166811
+    id: 166799
-    title: What are some common uses of sodium chloride?
+    title: >-
+        What is the role of neutrons in the atomic nucleus?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-some-common-uses-of-sodium-chloride
+    url: /learn/chemistry/questions/what-is-the-role-of-neutrons-in-the-atomic-nucleus
 related_article4:
-    id: 166811
+    id: 166803
-    title: What are some common uses of sodium chloride?
+    title: >-
+        How is charge neutrality maintained in an atom?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-some-common-uses-of-sodium-chloride
+    url: /learn/chemistry/questions/how-is-charge-neutrality-maintained-in-an-atom
 related_article5:
-    id: 166809
+    id: 166810
-    title: How does electron sharing occur in covalent bonds?
+    title: >-
+        What is the chemical structure of sodium chloride and how is it formed?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electron-sharing-occur-in-covalent-bonds
+    url: /learn/chemistry/questions/what-is-the-chemical-structure-of-sodium-chloride-and-how-is-it-formed
 ---

 &nbsp;